pazon12/rankbot/README.md

 Very simple rank bot for [mee6](https://mee6.xyz) on discord.

+Do not make an issue asking for help on how to install or use this.
+I will only respond to bug reports.

+Google how to install and use Go.

 ## Why?
 With mee6, each time you post a message you get a random number of XP between 5 and 10.